amandakoka/bookwish/README.md

 * Provide an intuitive and enjoyable platform for users to curate their book wishlist.
 * Ensure the website is interactive, responsive, and accessible across various devices.

+# User Feedback and Involvement

+To ensure the BookWish website meets the needs of its users, I sought input from avid book readers among my family and friends.
+Their feedback played a crucial role in shaping the design and features of the platform.

+### Gathering Feedback
+- **Discussions:** I talked with family and friends who love reading to understand what features they would like in a book wishlist website.
+- **Suggestions:** They provided valuable insights and suggestions on what would make the platform user-friendly and useful.

+### Key Insights
+- **Wishlist Functionality:** Users wanted an easy way to add, edit, and delete books from their wishlist.
+- **Privacy:** Ensuring that the wishlist remains private and secure was important to them.
+- **Simple Navigation:** They preferred a clean, intuitive interface for effortless navigation.
+- **Accessibility:** They wanted the website to work well on different devices, allowing them to manage their wishlist anywhere.
+- **Engaging Design:** A visually appealing design that reflects the theme of books and reading was appreciated.

+### Implementing Feedback
+The feedback from my family and friends directly influenced the following aspects of BookWish:
+- **Colour Scheme:** A vibrant yet calming color palette was chosen based on their preferences.
+- **User Interface:** The layout was designed to be simple and intuitive, making it easy to manage wishlists.
+- **Privacy Features:** Privacy measures were put in place to ensure users' wishlists are secure.
+- **Responsive Design:** The website is designed to be accessible across various devices for a seamless experience.

+By incorporating the opinions of book-loving family and friends, BookWish has been tailored to provide a user-friendly and engaging experience.

 # User Experience
 ## Target Audience
 BookWish caters to avid readers and book enthusiasts who seek a centralized platform to organize their reading preferences and track desired books.